-We have powers to search included within the Education Act 2011 to tackle cyber-bullying, including where necessary deletion of inappropriate images or files on electronic devices including mobile phones.
+We have powers to search included within the DfE guidance: Searching, Screening and Confiscation Advice for schools July 2022 to tackle cyber-bullying, including where necessary deletion of inappropriate images or files on electronic devices including mobile phones.
 We use this power under the specific authority of the Headmaster only and where there is good reason to do so, ie that it could be used to harm children, disrupt teaching or break the school rules.

 Parents are asked to keep the school and staff informed of any concerns, and encourage their child to report any incidents immediately to an appropriate staff member.
-The Senior Deputy will ensure that the incident and any action taken are formally recorded in the behaviour incident log, along with a Bullying log, sub-categorised to outline the specific types of behaviour displayed at large.
+The Deputy Head Pastoral will ensure that the incident and any action taken are formally recorded in the Bullying log, subcategorised to outline the specific types of behaviour displayed.